 Both flax seeds and chia seeds are nutrient-dense oilseeds.
-Both have become popular in recent years with flax seeds being the more widely known of the two.
+Both have become popular in recent years, with flax seeds being the more widely known of the two.
 Both are excellent additions to your diet.
 Each of them can provide you with a range of health benefits.
-If you want to pick one and are unable to make up your mind, consider the comparison below in another SPICEography Showdown.
+If you want to pick one and cannot make up your mind, consider the comparison below.

 Do flax seeds and chia seeds differ in flavor?